 Buying a used car allows you to avoid the immediate value depreciation that comes with buying a new car.
 Since no two used cars will be exactly alike, take some extra time to research your choices carefully.
-You’ll want to verify not only the quality of the used car itself but the dealer too.

 Whether you buy a used car from a dealer or an individual:

 - Look up the Kelley Blue Book value of the vehicle before you negotiate the purchase price.
 You can also find vehicle values from the National Automobile Dealers Association and Consumer Reports.

 - Get the vehicle history report using the vehicle identification number (VIN).

 - Check if there are any unrepaired recalls on the vehicle by entering the VIN at safercar.gov or calling the National Highway Traffic Safety Administration’s Vehicle Safety Hotline at 1.888.327.4236.